The Night Broadway Converted a Classical Music Snob: A Nashville Story

 Lower Broadway at 2PM on a Wednesday is already at volume.
 Three-story bars with open windows and balconies blast competing songs into the street.
 Tootsie's Orchid Lounge, painted purple, has a band on the ground floor playing Merle Haggard.
 The Stage next door has a different band playing Lynyrd Skynyrd.
 Robert's Western World, across the street, has a man in a rhinestone jacket playing pedal steel guitar to a room that isn't half full.

-I went into Robert's.
-Because it was the quietest.
+Step into Robert's.
+Because it's the quietest.

 The Bluebird Cafe